iamkhush/what-do-i-own/Readme.md

 # Next Steps
 - Fix logging in production / filerotater
 - Create home page to show overall sumary
+- Add dependabot and other stuff for security
 - Improve upload functionality to confirm imformation and then save
 - create restart script.
 - Figure out way to automate adding receipts to the db